dylanfisher/forest/README.md

 Generators

 - [ ] initial app generator `rails g forest:install` and move migrations that seed initial data into the generator
+- [ ] add more notes to post-install message about what to do for first time installs. e.g. inheriting from Forest::ApplicationRecord, if this is necessary.
 - [ ] add ability to skip block_record creation when creating new scaffold that doesn't need to support blocks
 - [x] generate a simple json.jbuilder for admin indexes by default
 - [x] scaffold generator